 Quick Answer

 Fiberglass boat repair costs vary widely depending on the damage and repair type.
-Minor gelcoat fixes range from $100-$500, while major structural repairs like hull or transom work can cost $2,000-$20,000+.
-Full restorations for larger vessels often exceed $20,000, especially when achieving a perfect color match or custom paint requested by boat manufacturers or previous owners.
+Minor gelcoat fixes addressing issues like minor scratches or hairline cracks range from $100-$500.
+More significant fiberglass repairs, especially structural repairs like hull or transom work crucial for structural integrity, can cost $2,000-$20,000+.
+Full restorations for larger vessels, aiming to return the entire boat to prime condition, often exceed $20,000, particularly when achieving a perfect color match or requesting custom paint finishes desired by boat manufacturers or previous owners.

 [BUTTON: Find Fiberglass Boat Repair Services near you]